azhirnov/cpu-gpu-arch/gpu/NVidia-Turing.md

 * Uniform Data Path.
 This design is intended to accelerate numerical, array-based, computebound workloads that occupy the main datapaths almost completely with floating-point instructions, typically FFMA or HMMA, but also contain a few integer operations, typically updating array indices, loop indices or pointers; or performing array or loop boundary checks.
 These few integer instructions spoil the instruction mix, and prevent the main datapaths from ingesting a 100% pure stream of FFMA or HMMA.
 In these circumstances, even a small fraction of integer instructions can hurt the overall arithmetic throughput, lowering it significantly from its theoretical maximum.
 [4]

-* fp16 performance: HADD2, HMUL2, HFMA2 has same performance, MAD has 2 instructions, so HFMA2 should be used instead. [[az](https://github.com/azhirnov)]
+* fp16 performance: HADD2, HMUL2, HFMA2 has same performance, MAD has 2 instructions, so HFMA2 should be used instead.
+[10]
-* SM bound to one or multiple render target regions with tile size 16x16 (or lower on high register usage) [[see SM order](#SM-order)]
+* SM bound to one or multiple render target regions with tile size 16x16 (or lower on high register usage) [10]

 ### Memory